pdxparrot/assets/SETUP.md

         * No Child Force Expand
       * Add a UIObject component to the container
         * Id: pause_menu_buttons
-      * Add the MenuButton under the container (Settings) if desired
+      * Optionally add the MenuButton under the container (Settings)
         * Text: "Settings"
         * Add an On Click handler that calls the PauseMenu OnSettings method
       * Add the MenuButton under the container (Resume)
         * Text: "Resume"
         * Add an On Click handler that calls the PauseMenu OnResume method
+        * Check Is Back Button
       * Add the MenuButton under the container (Main Menu)
         * Text: "Main Menu"
         * Add an On Click handler that calls the PauseMenu OnExitMainMenu method